Western Sahara: Culture

 The major ethnic group of Western Sahara are the Sahrawis, a nomadic or Bedouin ethnic group speaking the Hassānīya dialect of Arabic, also spoken in much of Mauritania.
 They are of mixed Arab-Berber descent, but claim descent from the Beni Hassan, an Arab tribe that migrated across the desert in the 11th century.

-Like other Saharan Bedouin and Hassaniya groups, the Sahrawis are mostly Muslims of the Sunni branch and the Maliki fiqh.
+Like other Saharan Bedouin and Hassaniya groups, the Sahrawis are all Muslims of the Sunni branch and the Maliki fiqh.
 Local religious custom (Urf) is, like other Saharan groups, heavily influenced by pre-Islamic Berber and African practices, and differs substantially from urban practices.
 For example, Sahrawi Islam has traditionally functioned without mosques, in an adaptation to nomadic life.

-The original clan-/tribe-based society underwent a massive social upheaval in 1975 when the war forced part of the population to settle in the refugee camps of Tindouf, Algeria, where they remain.
+The original clan-tribe-based society underwent a massive social upheaval in 1975 when the war forced part of the population to settle in the refugee camps of Tindouf, Algeria, where they remain.
 Families were broken up by the dispute.

 The Museum of the Sahrawi People's Liberation Army is located in this refugee camp.
 This museum is dedicated to the struggle for the independence of Western Saharan people.
 It presents weapons, vehicles and uniforms, as well as abundant documentation history.